jacobcode01/ChurnLabs/README.md

 Built for x86_64-pc-linux-gnu
 ```
 - This confirms that `Make` is installed successfully.
-- Remember `Make` is available only inside the WSL terminal, not in Windows Command Prompt or PowerShell.
+- Remember, `Make` is available only inside the WSL terminal, not in Windows Command Prompt or PowerShell.

 </details>